Review: Metropolitan Hotel Vancouver

 On a related note, be sure to check out our Miles Ahead podcast, where we share our shortcuts to achieving Marriott Bonvoy Elite Status faster as well as the benefits beyond Marriott Bonvoy!

-The hotel has a different feel compared to other Renaissance properties, which made sense since the property used to be part of the Mandarin Orient Hotel Group before rebranding to the Metropolitan Hotel.
 After this Vancouver property disbanded from the Metropolitan Hotels chain, it joined the Marriott Bonvoy network and operates as a Renaissance under the surface of the Metropolitan branding (a bit confusing, I know)

 Location

-Whether you’re on a business trip or visiting for fun, the hotel’s close proximity to attractions and activities make it more appealing than some of the other Marriott Bonvoy properties in the Downtown area.
+Whether you’re on a business trip or visiting for fun, the hotel’s close proximity to attractions and activities makes it more appealing than some of the other Marriott Bonvoy properties in the Downtown area.

 Located in the heart of Vancouver’s Downtown, the Metropolitan Hotel is very close to transit and major shopping districts.
 Pacific Centre is located right across the street with most major Canadian clothing and lifestyle retailers and Robson Street is less than a 10-minute walk away.
 Major attractions like Canada Place, Gastown, and Harbour Centre are all within a 15-minute walk from the hotel.

-Taxis and Rideshare vehicles like Uber and Lyft have good access to the drop off area at the curb on Howe Street.
-Usually, the road isn’t gridlocked so catching a ride is quite seamless.
+Taxis and Rideshare vehicles like Uber and Lyft have good access to the drop-off area at the curb on Howe Street.
+Usually, the road isn’t gridlocked, so catching a ride is quite seamless.

 Getting to the hotel from the airport is only a 25-minute Canada Line train ride away, including the walk from the station.
 Other transit services like SkyTrain are only a couple of blocks away, with buses nearby as well, like reaching the ferries to Vancouver Island at Horseshoe Bay.
-Seabus is also within a 15-minute walk, which can connect you to buses to other major attractions like Capilano Suspension Bridge, or Grouse Mountain.

 Parking

-The entrance for parking is located right next to the lobby, with an hourly rate of $10 and daily rate of $48.
+The entrance for parking is located right next to the lobby, with an hourly rate of $10 and a daily rate of $48.
 Valet service is available for $55 daily between 7 AM and 10 PM, though the hotel website mentions that access to vehicles can still be made after the posted hours.

 Room – King Guest Room